 David Helfand / Columbia University

-David Helfand is a Professor of Astronomy at Columbia University where he served as chair of the Department and co-Director of the Astrophysics Laboratory for 15 years.
-He is also the former President of the American Astronomical Society and of Quest University Canada.
+David Helfand has been a Professor of Astronomy at Columbia University for 42 years where he served as chair of the Department for nearly half that time.
+He is also the former President of the American Astronomical Society and of Quest University Canada, and currently serves as Chair of the American Institute of Physics.
 He has received the Columbia Presidential Teaching Award and the Great Teacher Award from the Society of Columbia Graduates.
-He is also the author of the new book, "A Survival Guide to the Misinformation Age."
+He is the author of the new book, "A Survival Guide to the Misinformation Age."